Last December, my INFJ friend introduced me to this personality type tool called the Enneagram.

 When I was doing the test the second time, I tried to force myself to choose a side.
 I thought that I had too many “middle-of-the-road” answers and that’s why I had high scores for so many types.

 But doing so, I also subconsciously avoided type 4.
-Once you have read all the profiles, you kinda know which question belongs to which type and the test become less effective.
+Once you have read all the profiles, you kinda know which question belongs to which type, and the test becomes less effective.

 As a result, I get an extremely high score for Type 9 and all the other types have much lower scores.
 A clear winner that is predetermined by my subconscious mind.